fenilgmehta/CS765-Simulate-P2P-CryptoCurrency-Network/README.md

   1. The received block can become ancestor of a block which forms a longer chain in future
   2. The block creator would not spend their time and computation power in creating and sending a block which does not create a longest chain
-- `Transactions` created are always assumed to be authentic in this simulation.
-In real world, they are signed by the sender
+- `Transactions` created are always assumed to be authentic in this simulation
+  - In the real world, they are signed by the transaction creators (i.e. money senders)
 - `mining reward` is always the first transaction of any block, and sender is `-1` only
   - `Sender == -1` means money is created from thin air
   - If mining reward transaction is placed at any position other than index 0, then it is invalid